David's Tomb: Earlier traditions

 The compound is not considered to be the authentic resting place of King David.
-According to the Hebrew Bible (Old Testament of Christianity), David was actually buried within the City of David together with his forefathers.
+According to the Hebrew Bible (Old Testament of Christianity), David was actually buried within the City of David together with "his forefathers".
 This practice repeated itself during the First Temple period – according to the Books of Kings, most of the Judean kings of the House of David were buried "with their fathers" in the City of David.
 It is also said that Jehoiada the priest was buried among the kings.
 The Book of Chronicles adds a secondary distinction, stating that some of the kings, such as Ahaziah and Joash were buried in the City of David, but not in the "tombs of the kings".

 During the Second Temple period, the tombs of the House of David were still known.
 They are mentioned in the Book of Nehemiah as a well-known landmark in Jerusalem.
+The Apostle Peter specifically referred to the location of David's tomb as commonly-known in his sermon on the day of Pentecost.
 According to the first century Jewish-Roman historian Josephus, Herod the Great tried to loot the Tomb of David, but discovered that someone else had already done so before him.
 Elsewhere, in Wars of the Jews, Josephus says that John Hyrcanus took three thousand talents from David's tomb in order to defend Jerusalem against Antiochus VII Sidetes.
 The genuine David's Tomb is unlikely to contain any furnishings of value.